onsi/disco/README.md

 - "database" is backed up on Amazon S3
 - e-mail sneding and forwarding for the disco bot is handled by forwardemail.net
 - language parsing is handled by openai.com
+- weather is provided by api.weather.gov
+- the mailing lists are hosted on googlegroups.com